 Each customer has a unique way of organizing their playlists and it's up to you to decide how to create the playlist structure, based on your specific needs.
 Applications such as Amazon Fire TV require a specific structure for playlists to be served to devices.
 The most important requirement is that an empty playlist (stores no content) is created.
 This empty playlist is what Zype refers to as a "primary playlist".
 The primary playlist ensures the app will be rendered correctly to a device.
 After a primary playlist is created, you can add as many playlists beneath as you'd like.
 Playlists nested directly beneath the primary playlist are referred to as "parent playlists".
 These parent playlists can store content, or other playlists nested beneath them, called "children playlists".
 Visit our Manage Playlist Relationship section for a more detailed breakdown.

-Before deciding on a monetization strategy through the Zype Amazon Fire TV, you must connect your Stripe or Braintree account to accept payments.
-Our step-by-step guide with Braintree and Stripe will help you set up your accounts within minutes.
+Before deciding on a monetization strategy through the Zype Amazon Fire TV, you must connect your Stripe, Braintree or Recurly account to accept payments.
+Our step-by-step guide with Braintree, Recurly or Stripe will help you set up your accounts within minutes.

 Zype supports the use of ad tags and ad macros to those customers with a large audience that wants to monetize their content with ads.
 Visit our Ads Section to learn more about using ads as part of your monetization strategy.

 *Note - If you choose to monetize with ads, you'll first need to work with your own Ad Network.
 Zype supports the ability to store ad tags as part of a monetization strategy but is not responsible for providing customers with ad tags.